 Actors with ephemeral or transient state, and model actors that have persistent state, will be recovered on a different node according to the adjusted hash ring.
 This will not actually occur until a message is sent to any such actor.

 Actors that have non-transient state but that are not persistent model actor types cannot be fully recovered on other nodes with the state they previously held on the downed node.
 One way to ensure that the actor state can be maintained is to place in a VLINGO/LATTICE Space.
 A Space is a distributed, in-memory, key-value store.
 As long as the cluster nodes remain running on which a given Space key-value is persistent in memory, any actor using that Space key-value can restore from that state as needed.

 A node that newly joins a cluster will cause the hash ring to adjust to that node, meaning that the actors that were on any preexisting nodes may be repartitioned on to one or more other nodes.
-In other words, a node joining the cluster changes the hashing results because there are now more nodes that previously available.
+In other words, a node joining the cluster changes the hashing results because there are now more nodes than previously available.

 This repartitioning could be quite expensive if the actors were to be immediately relocated.
 Instead what happens is the same that occurs when a cluster node leaves.
-The recovery onto a different code will occur only when a message is sent to any such relocated actor.
+The recovery onto a different node will occur only when a message is sent to any such relocated actor.

-The implementation of the typical scenario is: when the cluster node updates its hash ring to include the newly joined node, scans its internal directory for actors whose Address indicates they that no longer belong, and evicts those actors.
+The implementation of the typical scenario is: when the cluster node updates its hash ring to include the newly joined node, it scans its internal directory for actors whose Address indicates that they no longer belong, and evicts those actors.
 The actors evicted from that node will not be repartitioned until receiving their next message.
 Any messages for the evicted actors that are received latently are relayed to the node that now contains the given actors.